 Marcia began her work-life in London as a nurse in both hospital and the community.
 Marcia moved from nursing to the voluntary sector where, alongside training and working as a Counsellor and Psychotherapist she has worked as Organisational Manager of a counselling charity and Co-ordinator of a youth project providing one to one and group support for young women at risk of self harm.

 Marcia currently works as a therapist & supervisor in private practice providing psychotherapy, counselling & supervision in Thame Oxfordshire and supervision nationally.
 She previously worked as a therapist in the voluntary sector in East London, initially for City and East London Bereavement Service and then Crossroads Counselling – an East London Charity making counselling accessible to people on low incomes.
-As part of her private practice she provides training & supervision to support professionals in the caring profession and voluntary sector.
+As part of her private practice she provides training & supervision to support professionals in the caring professions and voluntary sector.
 Marcia has additional training and experience in therapeutic youth work and in the therapeutic application of the arts.